intunist/english-labeling-guide/GUIDE.md

 > This is difficult to explain and some dialects will sound as if words like "clear" and "hero" use a distinct "iy" sound.
 > In most of these cases this is due to how the brain handles language and speech processing, causing a [iy] to be incorrectly heard.
 > Even if your dialect makes a distinct [iy] it is best practice to still label with [ih] for consistency and compatibility.
 Context will handle the rest.
-> If you have enough data (>4 hours) you may label _both_ so users can use them interchangeably.
+> <br>**If you have enough data** (>4 hours) you may label _both_ so users can use them interchangeably.
 But this can reduce quality on smaller datasets as examples are split between phonemes.
 - EXCEPTION: [iy r] can be labeled for very VERY intentional stylistic choices for additional singer control.
 However don't do this for general cases.
 - Mistakes in labeling this causes difficulty when using models as users have to guess which vowel was used.
     - Can be easily fixed in bulk using Notepad++ or other tool with text replace.
 - LABEL DROPPED RHOTICS.
-Especially in BrE dialects.
+Especially in BrE dialects. (example: car crash [k aa r - k r ae sh] NOT [k aa - k r ae sh]
     - This gives the model very important context.
 In BrE these dropped rhotics often exist as a very short schwa.
 Without this label the model will not produce the correct pronunciation.
 - DO NOT label linking [r].
 This is a specific dialect trait, let model handle it as part of vowel contextually.
     - "I saw a" [ay - s aa - ah] NOT [ay - s aa r - ah]